-As US interest rates are expected to remain low until 2015, corporate defaults are expected to remain low in the medium term and loan spreads are forecast to remain wide by historical standard, we believe that the environment should remain attractive for investments in CLO income notes.
-The investment team is evaluating investing in additional primary issue CLOs with the aim of acquiring a controlling or significant equity stake.
+As US interest rates are expected to remain low until 2015 and very few loans mature in the near term, corporate defaults are expected to remain low in the near-medium term.
+Management believes that the environment should remain attractive for investments in CLO income notes.
+In 2013, Livermore launched two new issue cash-flow CLOs as an anchor investor and participated in select US and emerging market new issue CLOs of leading managers.